yannisk2/granite-io/docs/design.md

 ## Abstract

-Framework which enables the transformation of inference requests to an [IBM Granite model](https://www.ibm.com/granite) and also the transformation of the output returned from the model.
+A framework which enables the transformation of inference requests to an [IBM Granite model](https://www.ibm.com/granite) and also the transformation of the output returned from the model.

 ## Motivation

-The IBM Granite model provides a number of additional capabilities baked into the model.
+An IBM Granite model provides a number of additional capabilities baked into the model.
 Some of the capabilities supported are as follows:

 - [RAG](https://www.ibm.com/granite/docs/models/granite/#retrieval-augmented-generation-(rag)-with-annotations)
 - [Reasoning](https://www.ibm.com/granite/docs/models/granite/#reasoning)